jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) percentage difference means the difference between the percentage actual use determined under paragraph (a) and, as applicable,—
     (i) the percentage intended use determined under paragraph (b); or (ii) for a subsequent adjustment period following a period in which a person has made an adjustment, the previous actual use of the goods or services in the earlier period.
+(1B) In the definition of percentage actual use in subsection (1), when the registered person is a non-resident person, the calculation of actual use is based on the total supplies made by the person, treating all those supplies as if they are made and received in New Zealand.
 (2) For the purposes of this section and sections 21 to 21F, 21FB, and 21H,—
   (a) the first adjustment period is a period that—
     (i) starts on the date of acquisition; and